Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 <!-- ------------------------ -->
 ## Data Acquistion
-Duration: 7
+Duration: 15

 During this step we will acquiring the data from the SNOWFLAKE_SAMPLE_DATA to load in the next step.
-We will use the SNOWFLAKE_SAMPLE_DATA data set, lineitem table data to generate the data files to load into our raw layer.
+We will use the SNOWFLAKE_SAMPLE_DATA data set for tables lineitem, orders, part, and partsupp to generate the data files to load into our raw layer.

 ### Step 1 - Explain code snippets
 #### LINE_ITEM_ACQ.SQL